All your Thanksgiving Turkey Q and A’s!

 Question- OK, fine.
 But how do I do all that?

 Answer- Well, I’m glad you asked!
-Click the links above to get some recipes, but remember this first- GET A GOOD INSTANT READ THERMOMETER.
+Click the links above to get some recipes, but remember this first- get a good instant read thermometer.
 I cook for a living, and I’m pretty good at guessing doneness, but I use one, especially on poultry!
 I want to pull the turkey at the exact temperature that leaves it safe to eat, and still juicy.
 Poultry is recommended to be cooked to 165 degrees internal temperature (sure, you can go under this, but I’m not really going to risk my Holiday dinner with a game of Salmonella Roulette!)
-When I’m cooking turkey, I pull it when the breast temp is 160 degrees, then cover and allow it to rest for 10-15 minutes.
+When I’m cooking turkey, I want the thigh to get above 175, and I want to breast to stay right at 165.
+To get this, you’ll need to know your grill and how it cooks, or cook it spatchcock style.
+I pull it when the breast temp is 160 degrees, then cover and allow it to rest for 10-15 minutes.
 The internal temp should climb to above 165, while the resting period gives you a safe, juicy bird.

 Question- What is a “spatchcock turkey”

 Answer- when you prepare a spatchcock chicken or turkey, you are basically cutting the backbone out, and then laying the bird out so it cooks more evenly.
 I generally prefer this method as the cooking time is lower and it’s easier to cook it more consistently.
-It takes up more grill surface (so plan ahead,) Especially for someone not used to cooking turkeys, I would recommend this to give you the best chance at a good, juicy bird.
-This is how I cook my turkey for my home every year.
+I also feel this method gives you the right differential on white vs dark meat.
+That makes it a lot easier to hit the best temperatures for a beautiful bird.
+It does take up more grill surface (so plan ahead,) Especially for someone not used to cooking turkeys, I would recommend this to give you the best chance at a good, juicy bird.
+This is really my favorite method for cooking poultry at my house.

 What’s the most important thing?